humberto-ortiz/megaprobe-lab/content/walter.md

 - We are going to be using the tools Salmon and edgeR for this project.
 - The first thing we did was go through the Titus Quantification and Differential Expression of RNAseq
   workshop: http://2016-aug-nonmodel-rnaseq.readthedocs.io/en/latest/quantification.html

+### Week 1 & 2 (March 10, 2017 to March 22, 2017) :clock1:
+- I was told to work on a script for Salmon.
+It has to build the index so we can run the matching progess afterwards.
+- I also added the matching script right after the index one to speed up the proccess.

+### Week 1 & 2 (February 24, 2017 to March 10, 2017) :clock1:
+- My partner was working with the data on Trinity while I was waiting for whatever he needed me to work on.
+- I was told to search the web for a way to make an enviroment available to everyone with the kmer tools and any other tools we would need.

+### Week 1 & 2 (February 10, 2017 to Febraury 24, 2017) :clock1:
+- During these weeks I tried to do a full pipeline to run all the steps on Titus workshop from one bash script.
+- We needed all the kmer tools installed in an enviroment and my partnert was working on that.

 ## Last Semester (Fall 2016):
 ### Week 16 (December 9, 2016 to December 16, 2016) :clock1: